Travel Guide To Almeria Spain

 Be a cowboy or cowgirl for day!

-The Tabernas dessert has been the location for many a film including Lawrence of Arabia, A Fistful of Dollars,Indiana Jones and the Last Crusade and lucky Luke and the Daltons.
-There are a few film sets which open to the public and allow you to enjoy the atmosphere of an old western town and even watch or take park at being a cowboy, its great family fun and well worth visiting.
+There are a few film sets which open to the public and allow you to enjoy the atmosphere of an old western town and even watch or take part at being a cowboy, its great family fun and well worth visiting.

-One of the most popular studios and film sets is the Mini Hollywood Western Theme Park which offers rural cabins for your stay over, horse rentals, shows, studios, saloon bar and a nice swimming pool to help wash away the dessert dust at the end of the day.
+One of the most popular studios and film sets is the Mini Hollywood Western Theme Park which offers rural cabins for your stay over, horse rentals, shows, studios, a saloon bar and a nice swimming pool to help wash away the desert dust at the end of the day.